even the field, change the game.

 a few years ago, Ariana and Precious weren't even playing travel soccer. this summer, they traveled to Seattle to battle for a national title with their nationally ranked team from McLean: amazing.

-Open Goal Alum Christopher debuts for Prince George's County College
+Open Goal Alum Christopher wraps up first season for Prince George's County College

-Christopher was one of the first players we worked with at Open Goal Project and in early September, after being spotted at our free DC College ID camp this past March by Prince George’s County Community College’s Coach, he made his college soccer debut for the Prince George’s Community College Owls.
+Christopher was one of the first players we worked with at Open Goal Project and in early September, after being spotted at our free DC College ID camp this past March by Prince George’s County Community College’s Coach, he wrapped up his first season for the Prince George’s Community College Owls.

 the cost for a talented youth soccer player to compete in Washington, D.C. can exceed several thousand dollars per year, a price tag many players simply cannot afford. in addition to pay-to-play pricing players out, lack of parental knowledge and involvement and transportation challenges act as hidden barriers to entry to players from low-income and immigrant homes. after seeing these barriers first hand, we at Open Goal Project have developed a system and model that we are implementing and succeeding with, empowering talented players from low-income families to make the most of their natural potential on and off the field. with your help, we can remove the obstacles that prevent our kids from reaching their full potential as soccer players and young adults.